Psychology 002 - Biological Psychology » Fall 2021 » Unit 1 Quiz

 Artrelle is taking part in a research study that examines her thoughts on the political election taking place in her country.
 Each night, before bed, she is to complete a questionnaire that gathers information on these topics.
 She submits her completed questionnaires to the researchers at the end of each week.
 What type of research method is being used?

-A. experience-sampling method
+A. day reconstruction method

-B. ecological momentary assessment
+C. ecological momentary assessment

-D. diary method
+D. experience-sampling method

 Question #4